Pay television: Distribution

 In Australia, Foxtel, Optus Television and TransACT are the major pay television distributors, all of which provide cable services in some metropolitan areas, with Foxtel providing satellite service for all other areas where cable is not available.
 Austar formerly operated as a satellite pay service, until it merged with Foxtel and SelecTV.
 The major distributors of pay television in New Zealand are Sky Network Television on satellite and Vodafone on cable.

-In the 2010s, over-the-top subscription video on demand (SVOD) services distributed via internet video emerged as a major competitor to traditional pay television, with services such as Amazon Video, Hulu, and Netflix gaining prominence.
-Similarly to pay television services, their libraries include acquired content (which can not only include films, but acquired television series as well), and a mix of original series, films, and specials.
-The shift towards SVOD has resulted in increasing competition within the sector, with media conglomerates having launched their own services (such as CBS All Access, Disney+, Peacock, and Disney's acquisition of the majority of Hulu) to compete, and existing premium networks such as HBO (HBO Now) and Showtime launching direct-to-consumer versions of their existing services to appeal to cord cutters.
-HBO and Showtime later absorbed their DTC offerings into wider services with a focus on their parent company's libraries, with HBO Now replaced by HBO Max in 2020 (which adds content from other Warner Bros. properties and third-parties, and would also be included with existing HBO subscriptions via television providers), and Showtime expected to formally merge with Paramount+ later in 2023.
+In the 2010s, over-the-top subscription video on demand (SVOD) services distributed via internet video emerged as a major competitor to traditional pay television, with services such as Amazon Prime Video, Hulu, and Netflix gaining prominence.
+Similarly, to pay television services, their libraries include acquired content (such as films and television series), and a mix of original series, films, specials, and live sporting events.
+The shift towards SVOD has resulted in increasing competition within the sector, with media conglomerates having launched their own services (such as Disney+, Paramount+, Peacock, and Disney's acquisition of the majority and subsequently entire of Hulu) to compete, and existing premium networks such as HBO (HBO Now) and Showtime launching direct-to-consumer versions of their existing services to appeal to cord cutters.
+HBO and Showtime later absorbed their DTC offerings into wider services with a focus on their parent companies' libraries, with HBO Now replaced by HBO Max in 2020 (which adds content from other Warner Bros. properties and third-parties, and would also be included with existing HBO subscriptions via television providers), and Showtime formally merging with Paramount+ in 2023.
 Canadian premium service The Movie Network similarly merged with the CraveTV service owned by parent company Bell Media in 2018.